Funding For Graduate Students

-Doctoral Assistantships: Assistantships provide a taxable stipend ($29,000 for the 2018-2019 AY), cover thesis research fees or tuition, and health insurance.
-Recipients must be full-time students; they work 15 hours a week as Research Assistants (RAs) or Teaching Assistants (TAs) assigned to individual faculty, or may be assigned to teach a section of an undergraduate course such as Introduction to Language.
-Assistantships are normally renewable for five years, based on review of performance.
+Doctoral Assistantships: Assistantships provide a taxable stipend ($29,000 for the 2019-2020 AY), cover thesis research fees or tuition, and health insurance.
+Recipients must be full-time students; they work 15 hours a week as Research Assistants (RAs) or Teaching Assistants (TAs) assigned to individual faculty or may be assigned to teach a section of an undergraduate course such as Introduction to Language.
+Assistantships are normally renewable for five years, based on a review of performance.
 Only Ph.D. students are eligible for these awards.

 External Funding Sources